jamesjharper/integra8/README.md

 In its current state, almost everything *should* work, however you may encounter the following:

-- Bad spelling / no sense documentation / documentation mistakes
+- Bad spelling / nonsense documentation / documentation mistakes
-- Bugs which have found yet
+- Bugs which have not found yet

 Happy Testing!